WHO WE ARE

 • raises awareness for the role of professional writers and literary translators in society;

-• represents the interests of its 160.000 individual members through advocacy for the respect and improvement of the writers and literary translators’ moral, legal, and economic rights, and their social status as authors;
+• represents the interests of its over 250,000 individual authors through advocacy for the respect and improvement of the writers and literary translators’ moral, legal, and economic rights, and their social status as authors;

 • defends the diversity of languages in Europe, multilingualism, and the lesser written languages and their authors;

-• advocates for the diversity of literatures in Europe and celebrates its writers and translators, i.e., World Book Day (23 April), and the European Day of Languages (26 September), and other activities;
+• advocates for the diversity of literatures in Europe and celebrates its writers and translators, i.e., Day of European Authors (24-27 March) World Book Day (23 April), and the European Day of Languages (26 September), and other activities;

 • supports and contributes to improve legal and regulatory frameworks for the protection of copyright in digital and/or analogue contexts, and the authors’ status in support of fair contractual conditions, through contributions to the European Parliament, the European Commission, and WIPO;